AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/Documentation/03 - Security & Compliance Policies.md

 | **Authenticator on companion apps**                | ☁️ Microsoft-managed     | Controls use on devices like Apple Watch                                                    |

-## 👤 End-User Experience – Example: Sophia Martinez
+## 👤 End-User MFA Experience: Microsoft Authenticator Flow (Sophia Martinez)

-When user **Sophia Martinez** signs in, she is prompted to verify her identity using the **Microsoft Authenticator App** as part of the enforced MFA policy.
+This example demonstrates a typical end-user multi-factor authentication (MFA) flow in a Microsoft 365 cloud-only environment.
+The scenario features **Sophia Martinez**, an employee at CyberShield, logging in securely using **Microsoft Authenticator** with number matching and biometric confirmation.

+---

-### 🔹 Step 1: App registration prompt
+### 🔹 Step 1: Microsoft Authenticator App Setup Prompt
-After entering her email address, Sophia is prompted to set up the **Microsoft Authenticator App**:
+After entering her corporate email address, Sophia is prompted to configure the **Microsoft Authenticator App** as part of her initial sign-in experience.

 > _“Start by getting the app.”_

 ![Sophia MFA 1](https://github.com/AliChoukatli/CyberShield-Enterprise/blob/main/03_AzureAD_Sync_%26_Endpoint_Security/Screenshots/Sophia-Auth.png)

-She clicks **Next**, and the system asks her to enter her **Microsoft password** to proceed.
+She clicks **Next**, and is then asked to enter her **Microsoft account password** to continue.

 ---

-### 🔹 Step 2: Random Number displayed
+### 🔹 Step 2: Number Matching Prompt Displayed
-After the password is verified, a **random number** is displayed on the screen:
+Once the password is verified, a **number matching prompt** appears on the screen.
-Sophia opens the **Microsoft Authenticator App** on her smartphone and selects her account.
+Sophia opens the **Microsoft Authenticator App** on her mobile device and selects her corporate account.

 ---

-### 🔹 Step 3: Enter number + Approval with biometrics
+### 🔹 Step 3: Number Matching and Biometric Verification
-In the Authenticator app, Sophia is prompted to enter the number shown on the login screen:
+In the app, Sophia is prompted to enter the number shown on the login screen:

 ![MFA-Number-Matching](https://github.com/AliChoukatli/CyberShield-Enterprise/blob/main/03_AzureAD_Sync_%26_Endpoint_Security/Screenshots/MFA-number-matching.png)

-After entering the correct number, she confirms the request using her **fingerprint (biometric authentication)** or her **phone password**.
+After entering the correct number, she approves the request using her **fingerprint** or **device passcode**.

 ---

-### 🔹 Step 4: Successful authentication
+### 🔹 Step 4: Successful Authentication
-Upon verification, access is granted:
+Upon successful verification, access is granted:

 ![Sophia MFA Success](https://github.com/AliChoukatli/CyberShield-Enterprise/blob/main/03_AzureAD_Sync_%26_Endpoint_Security/Screenshots/Sophia-MFA-successful.png)

 > 🔒 This MFA flow protects against phishing, token theft, and MFA fatigue attacks by combining number matching and biometric confirmation.

+---

+### 🔑 Key Takeaways:
+- Microsoft Authenticator enforces a modern, phishing-resistant MFA experience.
+- Number matching ensures the user is physically present at the time of sign-in.
+- Biometric or PIN-based confirmation ensures that only the legitimate user can approve the login.

 ---